balzac-lang/balzac-doc/docs/source/expressions.rst

 Strings
 ^^^^^^^
-Strings are sequence of characters, whose type is :btm:`string`.
+Strings are sequence of characters, whose type is :balzac:`string`.
 Strings are enclosed by ``"`` or ``'``.

 .. code-block:: btm